heroku/heroku-buildpack-google-chrome/README.md

 Valid values are `stable`, `beta`, and `unstable`.
 If unspecified, the `stable` channel will be used.

-You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app, in your app.json (for Heroku CI and Review Apps), or in your pipeline settings (for Heroku CI).
+You can also choose a chrome version by specifying `GOOGLE_CHROME_VERSION`.
+The chosen version should come from the [history of the stable channel](https://www.ubuntuupdates.org/package/google_chrome/stable/main/base/google-chrome-stable).

 ## Shims and Command Line Flags